Polladhavan (2007 film): Plot

-Ravi's accomplices arrive at the scene, and Prabhu manages to fight them all, leaving Ravi beaten and embarrassed among the public.
-Selvam returns home in bail after a murder charge.
-When he finds out what happened to Ravi, he gets furious and sends his henchmen to attack Prabhu without knowing the reason for his brother's embarrassment.
-Prabhu, along with Kumar, meets Selvam at his own residence in Kasimedu.
-Ravi is not home at that time.
+Ravi's accomplices arrive at the scene, and Prabhu manages to fight them all, leaving Ravi beaten and embarrassed in public.
+Selvam returns home on bail from a murder charge.
+When he finds out what happened to Ravi, he is furious and sends his henchmen to attack Prabhu without knowing the reason for his brother's embarrassment.
+Prabhu, along with Kumar, meets Selvam at his own residence in Kasimedu while Ravi is not home.
 Prabhu tells the truth to Selvam, but the latter refuses to believe that Ravi and his men stole his bike.
-After hearing from his close ally Out, Selvam believes Prabhu, apologizing and promises Prabhu that he will do whatever he can to get his bike back, but it was too late for Prabhu's father, who receives the attack from Ravi's men.
-He was admitted in a hospital, and Prabhu breaks down after knowing that his father may never walk again after his right leg is paralysed by the attack.
+After hearing from his close ally Out, Selvam believes Prabhu, apologising and promises Prabhu that he will do whatever he can to get his bike back.
+However, it is too late for Prabhu's father, who is attacked by Ravi's men.
+He is admitted to a hospital, and Prabhu breaks down after learning that his father would never walk again as his right leg was paralysed by the attack.

-Selvam, Ravi, and their men visit Prabhu to condole and apologize for what happened this time.
-Prabhu turns down the apology, and again, an immediate fight is about to break between Prabhu and Ravi before Selvam separates them both, blaming Ravi for the ordeal caused.
-The attack on his father makes Prabhu realize how much he loves his father and swears to protect his family at any cost.
+Selvam, Ravi, and their men visit Prabhu to condole and apologise for what happened this time.
+Prabhu turns down the apology, and again, an immediate fight is about to break out between Prabhu and Ravi before Selvam separates them both, blaming Ravi for the ordeal caused.
+The attack on his father makes Prabhu realise how much he loves his father and swears to protect his family at any cost.
 Although he wants to stay away, Prabhu invariably gets dragged into rubbing shoulders, caused by Ravi's antics, who now targets his family to seek revenge.
-Prabhu's bike is caught by the NCB and they nab him, suspecting him of drug smuggling in his bike.
+Prabhu's bike is caught by the NCB and they nab him, suspecting him of drug smuggling using his bike.
 They release him after Prabhu tells them that his bike was stolen and shows them his FIR copy, but he does not tell them about Ravi or Selvam.

-Prabhu learns that his bike was stolen by Selvam's men to escape from a murder scene, but it was Ravi who smuggled drugs in his bike's petrol tank.
-Prabhu loses his job as an employee in his workplace since his bike was a source of transportation, and as he was kept at police custody for one night.
+Prabhu learns that his bike was stolen by Selvam's men to escape the scene of a murder, but it was Ravi who smuggled drugs in his bike's petrol tank.
+Prabhu loses his job as his bike was a source of transportation, and as he was remanded to police custody for one night.
 Prabhu also gets despair from Hema's father (Boys Rajan) for being involved unwillingly with Selvam's men.
-Meanwhile, Ravi makes one more attempt at Prabhu's life, but he is snubbed again by Prabhu.
+Meanwhile, Ravi makes one more attempt on Prabhu's life, but he is subdued again by Prabhu.
 Selvam becomes unhappy about this and warns him to quit smuggling if he ever gets in Prabhu's business anymore.
 Ravi accuses Selvam of being a non-caring brother, and Out intervenes and warns Ravi to mind his language.
 Surprisingly, Selvam himself comes in support of his brother to lash out at Out.